Nebraska Divorce Mediation

 How Nebraska Divorce Mediation works?

-Any individual who desires to mediate may contact a mediation center and request for mediation.
-Alternatively, lawyers, Courts, friends, social services etc may make a referral of such an individual.
-When both the parties accede to mediate, the mediation center finalizes the time and place that is convenient for all those involved.
-The venue of mediation may be anywhere in the state.
-If the individual is unable to pay for the mediation, still the services are not denied.
+Any individual who desires to mediate may contact a mediation center and request for the service.
+Alternatively, lawyers, courts, friends, social services etc. may make a referral of such an individual.
+When both the parties accede to mediate, the center finalizes the time and place that is convenient for all those involved.
+The venue for this purpose may be anywhere in the state.
+If the individual is unable to pay for the service, still the services are not denied.

 Post Nebraska Divorce Mediation procedure

-• If the dispute amongst the divorcing partners is in a pending state in an administrative process or a Court, the agreement can be forwarded to the agency or Court for approval
+• If the dispute amongst the divorcing partners is in a pending state in an administrative process or a court, the agreement can be forwarded to the agency or the Court for approval.

-• In order to ensure follow through of the agreement or resolution, the parties might plan to meet at a future date
+• In order to ensure a follow through of the agreement or resolution, the parties might plan to meet at a future date.

 • During the mediation, if the parties fail to reach an agreement then they have not waived their rights and can continue with other options of resolving their conflict.